PEOPLE: MARK J. MCLAUGHLIN, JD

-Mr. McLaughlin earned an Associate of Arts in Administration of Justice, a Bachelor of Science in Business Administration, Juris Doctorate and current Bar Candidate.
-Former Law Clerk for Honorable Victor Wright, Los Angeles Superior Court.
+Mr. McLaughlin earned an Associate of Arts in Administration of Justice, a Bachelor of Science in Business Administration, and Juris Doctorate.
+Former Law Clerk for Honorable Victor L. Wright, Los Angeles Superior Court.
 He's held a teaching Credential in Computer Science at the California Community College level.
 He is a former member of the High Technology Crime Investigation Association (HTCIA).
 Mr. McLaughlin has made many presentations to professional organizations, trade groups and corporations on computer forensics and authored an article for IT professionals on how to conduct an intrusion investigation.
 Mr. McLaughlin has been a resource to news organizations and entertainment companies on matters of digital forensics and cyber security.

-Mr. McLaughlin is a former Volunteer Firefighter who devoted countless hours to; training, staffing emergency resources, training new recruits and responding to 911 calls for service.
-He is a Private Pilot, an ASA certified sailor and PADI Open Water Diver.
+Mr. McLaughlin is a former Reserve Fire Apparatus Engineer (FAE) who devoted countless hours to; training, staffing emergency resources, training new recruits and responding to 911 calls for service.
+He received a written commendation for his lifesaving efforts during a call.
+Mr. McLaughlin is also a Private Pilot, an ASA certified sailor and PADI Open Water Diver.

 Previous court qualifications as an expert witness:

 - by the Honorable Warren L. Ettinger on Los Angeles Superior Court case number BC 196592, Haber v.
 Small; Haber v.
 Mantra Films